kcl-tscm/mff/README.md

     git clone https://github.com/kcl-tscm/mff.git
     cd mff

+If you don't have it, install virtualenv

+    pip install virtualenv

-Create a base environment for the mff package
+Create a virtual environment using a python 3.6 installation

-    conda env create -f mff-env.yaml

-Based on your system activate the conda environment with one of the following two option:

-    conda activate mff-env
+	virtualenv --python=/usr/bin/python3.6 <path/to/new/virtualenv/>

+Activate the new virtual environment

-    source activate mff-env
+	source <path/to/new/virtualenv/bin/activate>

 To install from source run the following command:

     python setup.py install

 Or, to build in place for development, run: